lucianonooijen/Personal-Website/content/recruiters.md

 ### Questions or contact

-For questions, or for an introduction I can be reached by email at [luciano@bytecode.nl](mailto:luciano@bytecode.nl), or go to the [contact page](/contact) to schedule an appointment.
+For questions, or for an introduction I can be reached by email at [luciano@lucianonooijen.com](mailto:luciano@lucianonooijen.com), or go to the [contact page](/contact) to schedule an appointment.

 Want to connect on LinkedIn?
 [Feel free to add me](https://www.linkedin.com/in/lucianonooijen/).